Snake Den State Park, Rhode IslandNational Parks & Nature

 Who It's Best For

-Getting to Snake Den State Park is straightforward, though its undeveloped nature means you won't find large, flashy entrance signs.
-The park is conveniently located in Johnston, Rhode Island, primarily along Route 6.
-The official address for the park is 2321 Hartford Avenue, Johnston, RI 02919.
+Knowing how to get to Snake Den State Park is straightforward, though the park's undeveloped nature means signage can be subtle.
+The park is located in Johnston, Rhode Island, primarily accessible from U.S. Route 6 (Hartford Avenue).

 Top Things to Do

-The park boasts a 75-acre pond, providing a picturesque setting for various water activities.
-Visitors can enjoy kayaking, canoeing, rowboating, and paddleboarding.
-There's a boat launch available, and while motorized boats are permitted, there are restrictions on size and speed.
-For anglers, the pond is stocked with bass, pickerel, and perch, offering excellent fishing opportunities from the shore or a boat.
-Just remember that a valid Rhode Island fishing license is required before you cast your line.
+• Boating and Fishing: The park features a 75-acre pond, providing a scenic setting for kayaking, canoeing, rowboating, and paddleboarding.
+There's a boat launch area, and motorized boats are permitted with certain size and speed restrictions.
+Fishing is also popular, with the pond stocked with bass, pickerel, and perch.
+Anglers can fish from the shore, a boat, or from ADA-accessible fishing piers.
+A valid Rhode Island fishing license is required.

 Best Time to Visit